Category Archives: Podcast

 Roe deer (Illustration credit: Dreamer Books: An Ice Age Saga, by E. A. Meigs)

-Other times, however, if I was alone the deer’s’ curious nature got the better of them and they would stare at me with fascination as though I were the most amazing thing they’d ever seen.
+Other times, however, if I was alone the deer’s’ curious nature got the better of them and they would stare at me with fascination as though I was the most amazing thing they’d ever seen.
 And maybe I was!
 Especially during the time when I kept goats, I am sure I must have worn some of the goats’ aroma.
-That’s not a bad thing- they were does.
+That’s not a bad thing —they were does.
 While the bucks can be rather rank in season, the does just smelled of sweet hay.
 The deer must’ve wondered what in tarnation was this strange two-legged critter that looked completely alien but smelled oddly familiar.
-I would simply stand still and we would stare at one another until the deer finally tired of the staring match and began to saunter away, sometimes pausing to look over their shoulders at me as though they were still trying to figure out what they had seen.
+I would stand still and we would stare at one another until the deer finally tired of the staring match and began to saunter away, sometimes pausing to look over their shoulders at me as though they were still trying to figure out what they had seen.

-Lastly, I will talk about wolves and foxes.
-Foxes are fairly common animals and I always enjoy the sight of them.
-I live in a small town where foxes can be seen even downtown, sometimes sleeping cozily curled-up on the shops’ rooftops.
-We don’t have actual wolves, but we have a lot of coy-wolves.
-These animals are a wolf/coyote hybrid, they are about halfway in size between the two species and share many of their traits.
-They are extremely adaptable and very successful in our area.
-Although primarily nocturnal, they are often seen during the day as well, even in populated neighborhoods.
-Their singing can be heard nightly and anytime they hear an emergency vehicle’s siren, they will accompany the blare with their own cries.
 Sometimes Sam and I would meet up with a coywolf while on one of our treks.
-Sam was a friendly dog and anytime we crossed paths with another creature, his head would pick up and his tail would wag.
+Sam was a friendly dog and anytime we crossed paths with another creature, he would pick up his head and wag his tail.
 But the coywolves did not care to make his acquaintance.
-Sam was a large dog – he wore a 32-inch collar around his massive neck – so I could appreciate their shyness.
-One coywolf was sleeping in tall grass by the side of the trail and we didn’t see each other until he suddenly poked his head up.
-Like the sleeping deer, he quickly roused himself and took off like a shot.
+Sam was a large dog —he wore a 32-inch collar around his massive neck— so I could appreciate their shyness.
+One coywolf was sleeping in tall grass by the side of the trail and we didn’t see each other until it suddenly poked its head up.
+Like the sleeping deer, the coywolf quickly roused himself and took off like a shot.
 Poor Sam.
 Another potential playmate gone.

 And that’s it for this entry.
 I hope you’ve enjoyed reading about some of my experiences with animals.
 I’ll be adding more blogs to go with the Story of Us! podcast.